ceddlyburge/tournament-organiser/README.md

 - [ ] create a build, could simply be just on netlify?
 Maybe something else is better though.
 - [ ] Release app to netlify or similar
+- [ ] Update read with some friendly text
+- [ ] Publicise on canoe polo facebook groups